Towards Autonomous Agents: Adaptive-planning, Reasoning, and Acting in Language Models: Conclusion

 \section{Conclusion}

 We present a novel in-context learning algorithm designed for a single language model to complete tasks in a text-based game by correcting its previous failures.
-This approach reduces the number of models used in previous work \cite{shinn2024reflexion} from two LLMs to one LLM.
-Our findings indicate that the gemma-2-9b-it model achieves the highest success rate of 62\% for completing tasks in the ALFWorld environment \cite{shridhar2020alfworld} using ReAct prompting \cite{yao2023react}, compared to other selected open-source language models.
-We show that using gemma-2-9b-it, two of the six tasks that could not be completed in one trial can be completed in the second attempt by appending the adaptation from the previous trial.
-Future work will involve further experimentation with different approaches to completing decision-making tasks using a single language model without Reflexion exemplars to reduce the number of tokens in the input prompt.
+This approach, by introducing self-adaptation reduces the number of models used in previous work \citep{shinn2024reflexion} from two LLMs to one LLM, gaining in autonomy.
+Our findings indicate that the gemma-2-9b-it model achieves the highest success rate of 62\% for completing tasks in the ALFWorld environment \citep{shridhar2020alfworld} using ReAct prompting \citep{yao2023react}, compared to other selected open-source language models.
+In the twelve selected tasks from the ALFWorld environment \citep{shridhar2020alfworld}, the proposed SALA, utilizing the gemma-2-9b-it model, achieved a success rate of 83\%, outperforming the ReAct-based agent \citep{yao2023react} with the same model, which attained a 67\% success rate.
+In addition, we show that using SALA with gemma-2-9b-it, two of the six tasks that could not be completed in one trial can be completed in the second attempt by appending the adaptation from the previous trial.
+Future work will involve further experimentation with different in-context learning algorithms to complete decision-making tasks using a single language model without Reflexion exemplars for reducing the number of tokens in the input prompt.